Construction Skills

 Basic wood joints continued: Bridle, Dovetail and Mortice & Tenon joints

-Fixing plasterboard Plastering Basic joinery – cutting and fixing profiles- skirting and architraves Carpentry project – Tiled Coffee table, Stool, Gauge Rod Introduction to basic tiling ASDAN Module 2 – Bricklaying (Theory)
+Handling , cutting and fixing plasterboard Basic joinery – cutting and fixing profiles- skirting and architraves Carpentry project – Tiled Coffee table, Stool, Gauge Rod Introduction to basic tiling (Coffee table top) ASDAN Module 2 – Bricklaying (Theory)

 |

-Cut, lay and fix materials Introduction to basic blockwork Advanced joinery – fitting different types of ironmongery Making and fixing a curtain rail Marking out and fitting basic PVC waste pipework ASDAN Module 4 – Painting and Decorative Finishing (Theory)
+Introduction to basic blockwork Advanced joinery – Chiselling out for mortice lock and fitting to door with keep plate ASDAN Module 4 – Painting and Decorative Finishing (Theory)

 |